How to Solicit Post-Transactional Surveys via Email

 Survey forms are created and edited in the Survey Form Editor application and can be distributed by post-transaction workflows.
 Additionally, a single survey form may be configured in any number of required languages.
 Note that survey forms are associated with the quality management features of Bright Pattern Contact Center software and are different from the forms configured in the Form Builder application.

-Note: Although this article outlines how to solicit surveys based on email interactions, the process may be applied for voice or chat interactions, too.
+Note: Although this article outlines how to solicit surveys based on email interactions, the process may be applied to voice or chat interactions, too.

 This example requires you to have a configured email service with dispositions, an email scenario entry, as well as a working SMTP configuration.